flexiblepower/flexiblepower.github.io/get-started.md

 ---
 layout: overview
 permalink: /get-started/
-title: How to
+title: How to get started
 titleGreen:  get started
 description: "How to get started with the PowerMatcher"
 tags: [Jekyll, theme, responsive]
 parentTitle: get-started